Abhishek-k-git/Abhishek-k-git/README.md

 - 💻 Interested in **machine learning** and **web development**
 - 🧐 Looking for new opportunities.
+- ❤️ I love to listen music, Reading/Listening books on cosmos and philosophy of life
 - ⚡ Fun fact: I love to watch machines learn and behave like humans but not vice-versa.🤣

 #### Connect with me: